stakx-io/stakx/.github/CONTRIBUTING.md

 ### How is the code organized?

-The actual library is housed in the `src/` folder.
-All of the public classes are in the **allejo\DaPulse** namespace and are located in the root of `src/`.
-Other utilities that are mainly intended for internal usage are housed in subfolders inside of `src/` such as exceptions, converters, and utilities.
+The project is housed in the `src/` folder (following PSR-4 convention) and uses the `allejo\stakx` namespace.

 #### Unit Tests & PHPDoc

-The unit tests are located in the `tests/` directory.
+The unit tests are located in the `tests/` directory and follow the same namespace pattern.
+For example, a class in the `allejo\stakx\Object` will have a unit test in the `allejo\stakx\Test\Object` namespace.
+The folder structure for the tests follow the same pattern as the core project.

 All contributions should have the appropriate tests written and/or modified to reflect the changes made.
 In addition to unit tests, we have documentation provided for our classes so any changes made should also be reflected appropriately in the documentation.

 ### What needs to be done?